 Stories: Recycling Electronics

 The average American household has 24 gadgets plugged in- from game consoles to computers to multiple TVs to tablets to mobile phones.
 In the U.S., consumers purchase over 34 million new TVs every year, 17 million new computer monitors and 43 million new laptops.
 What happens when we are finished using them?
-Many U.S. communities have designated electronics recycling takeback days, but for many people, where used electronics end up continues to remains a mystery, despite many years of stakeholder efforts to design the most cost effective way to collect, repurpose and safely recycle these products.
+For many, where used electronics end up remains a mystery, despite many years of stakeholder efforts in the U.S. to design the most cost effective way to collect, repurpose and safely recycle these products.

 Refurbishing and recycling used electronics significantly decreases their environmental toll by extending the life of the product or its components, thereby diluting the upstream manufacturing impacts and preserving natural resources that might not otherwise need to be extracted.